 ○ Revolutionary or cutting-edge spiritual warfare

-■ Also: advanced spiritual warfare
+■ Also: advanced spiritual warfare or high-level spiritual warfare.

 45. Passing on the anointing; passing on the mantle of anointing